jaredcowing/wmsNewBooks/readme.md

 # Installation steps

-1. Go to the [repository on Github](https://github.com/jaredcowing/wmsNewBooks), and choose clone/download -> download ZIP
+1. Go to the [repository on Github](https://github.com/jaredcowing/wmsNewBooks), and click "code" button -> download ZIP

-2. Rename the wmsNewBooks folder to whatever name you’d like to choose (this will become part of the URL path for your installation, eg mylibrary.edu/nameThatIChose )
+2. Extract and rename the wmsNewBooks folder to whatever name you’d like to choose (this will become part of the URL path for your installation, eg mylibrary.edu/nameThatIChose )

-3. Upload the renamed folder to your webserver

-4. Go to application/config/databaseRENAME.php (this is where CodeIgniter framework will get its core database settings)
+3. Go to application/config/databaseRENAME.php (this is where CodeIgniter framework will get its core database settings)

     1. Rename file to database.php

         _* The default database configuration uses SQLite which stores data in a simple file in the db folder.
-If you'd like to stick with SQLite, you can simply proceed to step 5.
+If you'd like to stick with SQLite, you can simply proceed to step 4.
 If you'd like to use MySQL instead, then you'll need to create a database using [the schema in the appendix](#appendix-mysql-setup-code) and then set the following variables:_

         _* `username` = the username of a user authorized to create/read/update/delete (CRUD) in your database_